Ph.D. Program in Psychological Science

 Degree Requirements and Coursework

 To satisfy the degree requirements, students must work intensively with their advisor to complete research projects culminating in a written master's thesis by their second year, and a written dissertation between the 4th and 6th years (approximately).
 Further, students in our program must complete 61 credit hours of course work, including research design and analysis courses, content courses in specific areas of psychology, teaching in psychology, and thesis and dissertation research (one additional supporting course such as biology, statistics, and sociology are also possible).
-For a non-exhaustive list of graduate courses typically offered in our department, click here.

 Who to Contact?